psychotimmy/Sharp-MZ-700/README.md

 4. Sharp MZ-700 User Notes 1.pdf - Scan of the first edition of the SharpSoft USer Notes for the MZ-700.

-5. Drinking game v2 (mzf) - Sharp BASIC 1.0A program to solve the puzzle using a monte carlo simulation, August 2021.
+5. Drinking game v2 (.mzf) - Sharp BASIC 1.0A program to solve the puzzle using a monte carlo simulation, August 2021.

+6. Moonlander game v4 (.wav and .mzf) - Sharp BASIC 1.0A program implementing a moonlander game, inspired by the Usborne Books 'Spacegames' text-only version and one implemented by @electron_greg (twitter) for the Commodore PET.
+This implementation shares no common code with either, other than Newtonian mechanics formulae!

 Sharp MZ-700 emulators will work directly with the .mzf files stored here.